leixiaofeng-astar/eye_rasabot/data/nlu.md

 - How frequent do I need to receive anti-VEGF?
 - Is anti-VEGF injection an operation?

-## intent: amd-treatment_general-retina_39
-- What is the risk of anti-VEGF?
-- What are the risks of anti-VEGF injection?
-- Is anti-VEGF injection painful?
-- Is anti-VEGF injection dangerous?
-- What are the side-effects of anti-VEGF injection?
-- What can go wrong with anti-VEGF injection?
-- Can I go blind from anti-VEGF injection?
-- Are side-effects with anti-VEGF injection common?
-- Is anti-VEGF injection a high risk procedure?
-- Can anti-VEGF injection cause blindness?
-- What do I need to know about anti-VEGF injection?

-## intent: amd-treatment_general-retina_40
-- What is the risk of FFA/ICG?
-- What are the risks of FFA/ICG?
-- What will I feel when I go for FFA/ICG?
-- Are there any side effects with FFA/ICG?
-- What are the issues with FFA/ICG?
-- Is there any risk for FFA/ICG?
-- Can FFA/ICG harm the kidneys?
-- How are the dyes in FFA/ICG gotten rid of?
-- How long will the whole FFA/ICG procedure last?
-- What are some of the side effects of FFA/ICG?
-- What are the common risks of FFA/ICG?

-## intent: epiretinalmembrane-condition-retina
-- What is an epiretinal membrane (ERM)?
-- What is the membrane on my central retina?
-- What is the thin layer of scar on my macula?
-- Where is the ERM?
-- Is the ERM on the retina?
-- Where does the ERM form?
-- I have an ERM.
-- What does epiretinal membrane mean?
-- Is ERM a scar?
-- Is ERM part of the retina?

 ## intent: epiretinalmembrane-cause-retina
 - What are the causes of ERM?
 - What is the cause of ERM?